Men convicted of supporting Gretchen Whitmer kidnapping plot given lengthy prison sentences

 The trio was convicted in October of providing material support for a terrorist act, which carries a maximum term of 20 years, and two other crimes.

-Whitmer spoke in a recorded video before Jackson County Judge Thomas Wilson set the sentences, saying the actions of the three was a "threat to democracy itself."
+Speaking in a recorded video, Whitmer urged Jackson County Judge Thomas Wilson to "impose a sentence that meets the gravity of the damage they have done to our democracy."

+"A conspiracy to kidnap and kill a sitting governor of the state of Michigan is a threat to democracy itself," said Whitmer, who added that she now scans crowds for threats and worries "about the fate of everyone near me."

 After the convictions of Fox and Barry Croft Jr. in August, Whitmer said the verdicts proved "that violence and threats have no place in our politics and those who seek to divide us will be held accountable."